-"Tanith?!" the strange man exclaimed, napkins in hand completely forgotten as he scrambled backwards, surprised just as much as Methos.
-The man's face was pale as a sheet.
+"Tanith?!" the strange man exclaimed, napkins in hand completely forgotten as he scrambled backwards, apparently just as surprised as Methos himself was.
+The man's face was pale as a sheet, making his blue eyes stand out in stark contrast.
 "You're supposed to be dead!"

 "'Tanith'?"
 Methos repeated in growing confusion, now blinking in his own turn.
 The name 'Tanith' was Phoenician, but he'd never been a 'Tanith' before, and he remembered all his aliases over the years.
 "I'm afraid you've mistaken me for someone else," he objected quickly, deciding that discretion was the better part of valour and he should probably just leave and forget the entire bizarre encounter ever took place.

 Of course, he should have remembered that the universe had its way of laughing at any plans made by man.

 When the troop of black-clad commandos broke into his motel room in the middle of the night and shot him with some sort of bizarre electro-gun, Methos regretted not leaving Colorado Springs immediately.
 Because, as it turned out, the strange blue-eyed man heralded even more trouble than a certain Highlander of his acquaintance.

 It was the middle of the night, and the commanding officer of Stargate Command was clearly not happy.
 General Hank Landry's bushy eyebrows rose up nearly to his brow line as he sat heavily in the chair of the observation room.
 He was used to getting woken up for emergency situations at the SGC, but this one was just getting messier by the moment.

 "Dr. Jackson, it's very late, and I'm tired.
 Didn't I read somewhere that Tanith was dead?
 Teal'c blew out the cockpit of his al'kesh with a staff weapon, if I remember correctly."